DEAD DO YOU HAVE TO BE?

 Laypersons do not always understand

 (since they can see the body still breathing and the heart

 but with enough explanation most people can accept

 that their loved one has now passed over into death.

 Some states in the United States have now created

-explicitly permitting death to be determined and certified on the basis
+explicitly permitting death to be determined on the basis

 But even in states where no such change of law has occurred,